 6. Create specific landing pages for Google ad campaigns

-This is a big one that many dental practices skip.
-If you’re paying money for a Google AdWords (Pay-per-Click) campaign, then make sure you are sending people who click on the ads to a landing page that gives them the information related to the ad they clicked.
+This is a big one that many dental offices skip.
+If you’re paying money on online advertising for your dental office, make sure you are sending people who click on the ads to a landing page that gives them the information related to the ad they clicked.
 For example, if the ad is for teeth whitening, then the landing page should be a page on teeth whitening.

 7. Add links to your Facebook page and other social sharing sites